Health Benefits and Side Effects of Cabbage

 Cabbage can be most beneficial in the following cases:

-• For those needing antioxidants and nutrient-rich foods
+- For those needing antioxidant-rich or nutrient-dense foods

 Cabbage Bad for